High Calorie Foods For Hiking

 Adding 1–2 tablespoons to a meal dramatically increases its energy.

-Tip: Pour your oil into a small, leakproof plastic container and keep it inside a resealable bag as backup.
+Tip: Carry oil in a small, leakproof container and keep it inside a resealable bag as backup.
 Even solid fats like coconut oil can melt in warmer conditions.

 Easy Ways to Boost Your Hiking Meals